 The ProHD Shield and UltraHD Shield cameras are identical in every aspect except for their video quality.
 They are both fixed indoor cameras with a hexagonal, shield-like form factor, thus the name "Shield."
 To function, the cameras need Wi-Fi and AC power, although you'll probably need an Ethernet connection and a computer to set them up as the wireless setup process is known to fail at times.
 You're also required to use 2.4GHz Wi-Fi.

 As for installation, you can install the cameras in one of two ways.
 First, you can set them on top of a table or any flat surface.
 This installation method requires no additional hardware.
-You can also mount them on a wall, that is, if you're willing to buy a camera wall-mount with a 1/4-20 UNC screw head, such as this one.
+You can also mount them on a wall, that is, if you're willing to buy a camera wall-mount with a 1/4-20 UNC screw head, such as this one from Amazon.

 The ProHD and HDSeries cameras are also twins.
 Both are pan-and-tilt cameras, both are for indoor use only, both require 2.4GHz Wi-Fi, and both need to remain plugged into an outlet.
 The cameras work best when sitting on a flat surface, but you can also mount them using a third-party mount.